bondagit/aes67-linux-daemon/daemon/README.md

 > **node\_id**
 > JSON string specifying the unique node identifier used to identify mDNS, SAP and SDP services announced by the daemon.
 > **_NOTE:_** This parameter is read-only and cannot be set.
 The server will determine the node id at startup time.

+> **mauto\_sinks\_update**
+> JSON boolean specifying whether to enable or disable the automatic update of the configured Sinks.
+> **_NOTE:_** When enabled the daemon will automatically update the configured Sinks according to the discovered remote sources via SAP and mDNS/RTSP updates.
+The SDP Originator (o=) is used to match a Sink with the remote source/s.

 > **custom\_node\_id**
 > JSON string specifying a custom node identifier used to identify mDNS, SAP and SDP services announced by the daemon.